County commissioners to consider legislation that would allow local selection of election commissioners

 Schwab said by Lehman accessing the county’s network from home, she jeopardized the safety of Kansas election systems.

-“I think the election commissioner has done a very good job and has demonstrated very good proficiency and deserves to continue to be in that position,” said Jim Howell, Sedgwick County Commissioner.
+“I think the election commissioner has done a very good job and has demonstrated very good proficiency and deserves to continue to be in that position,” said Sedgwick County Commissioner Jim Howell.

 Commissioner Lacey Cruse posted the following statement to her social media page: